mhd-medfa/mhd-medfa-old/README.md

 <hr>

 Helllo!
 My name is Mohamad Al Mdfaa.
-I've worked in machine learning and software development for over three years at companies such as [L-One Systems GmbH](https://l-one.de/) and [BeeOrder](https://beeorder.com).
+I am a Ph.D. student with 3+ years of industrial experience in the field of machine learning and computer vision.
+I had the honor to work with multiple teams from different companies like [L-One Systems GmbH](https://l-one.de/) and [BeeOrder](https://beeorder.com).
 I graduated with honors from [Innopolis University](https://innopolis.university/) with a master's degree in robotics and computer vision.